cmac-duke/physical-computing/_docs/tutorials/hello-sparkfun-photon.md

 ### Step 6: Claim and Set up Your Photon

 In your terminal, run `particle setup` and then CAREFULLY follow the instructions on the screen.
 You may need to press the SETUP button of your Photon at the beginning so your computer can recognize it.
 When selecting Wi-Fi options, be sure to use DukeOpen and choose "none" or "unsecured" for security settings.
 Be sure to give your Photon a name that you'll remember easily.
-You’ll know it’s connected when its on-board RGB LED is "breathing" blue (cyan).
+You’ll know it’s connected when its on-board RGB LED is "breathing" cyan.

 #### Troubleshooting